Koodo Mobile: Advertising

 Koodo Mobile currently has Toronto-based Camp Jefferson (formerly DARE Toronto) as its advertising agency.
 This team launched Koodo Mobile's "Choose Happy" campaign on April 20, 2015.
 The brand uses bright and punchy colours with vivid imagery and playful animations.

 Previously, advertising efforts were handled by Taxi 2 in Toronto.
 This team developed the El Tabador character, starting March 2010, to promote the Koodo Tab.
 The character is a masked male lucha libre wrestler, who has been featured in billboards and also on animated TV ads.

 The character was discontinued as part of a brand refresh that occurred in 2015, as part of the provider's new campaign "Choose Happy".

-Retail presence

-Koodo Mobile has its own corporate retail boutiques and also allows third parties to become exclusive dealers.
-Best Buy, Loblaw Companies, Walmart, and London Drugs stores in Canada provide Koodo products and services.

-Former retailers

-Zellers previously sold Koodo Mobile products.
-They simply consisted of CDMA feature phones at regular retail price.
-Activations had to be done online or by phone with Koodo, because Zellers did not provide cellular activations in store.
-Koodo was later removed from Zellers' product lineup, although unsold stock remained available at stores that did not return the devices to the operator.

-Target Canada used to sell Koodo until they exited from Canada.